Google Sheets

 Open the JSON file, then copy the entire private key from -----BEGIN PRIVATE KEY----- to -----END PRIVATE KEY-----\n (inclusive) and save it to configure your connection later.

-Because your service account doesn't have access to any sheets, you must explicitly share the Google Sheets you plan to run automated workflows on with the email associated with your service account.
-You can share the specific sheets from within Google Sheets.
+The email associated with your service account must have access to the Google Sheets you plan to use in recipes.
+You can share specific sheets from within Google Sheets.